 Driving Position Safety: Tips for Women

-Is your car seat position putting you in danger?
+Is the position of your driver’s seat putting you in danger?
 A study has shown that female drivers wearing seat belts are 47% more likely than men to be seriously injured in collisions because of their smaller stature and preferred driving positions.

 Airbags can deploy at speeds of up to 200 mph!
 If you’re too close to the steering wheel during a collision, you could get seriously injured.
 Sitting in a proper driving position can help you make sure your vehicle’s safety systems are protecting you—not putting you in danger.